SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ## [5/10] Open the Workspace

-The cloned repository contains a file `codejam.code-workspace` and therefore you will be asked, if you want to open it.
+The cloned repository contains a file `codejam.code-workspace` and therefore you will be asked, whether you want to open it.
 Click **Open Workspace**.

 ![Automatic notification to open a workspace](img/setup0042.png)